book-app/book-list-client/README.md

 11-08-2017 10am -- update server.js file
 11-08-2017 11:30am -- build out book-view and error-view filesystem
 11-08-2017 1:30pm -- troubleshoot global variables
+11-09-2017 10am -- updated server get route
+11-08-2017 11:30am -- updated bookView methods to display books on screen 11-08-2017 12:30pm -- add get routes for :id and post route for /new 11-08-2017 1:00pm -- troubleshoot global variables

 ## Credits and Collaborations
 We'd like to thank Ron Dunphy for his excellent explanation of the link between the client side and server side.
+We'd also like to thank JB Tellez for his insights on the local/remote environment connections.

 # Dependencies